dnsimple/dnsimple-developer/content/use-cases/domain-registration.markdown

 * [DNSimple Ruby Client](https://dnsimple.link/api-client-ruby)
 * [Public suffix parser](https://github.com/weppos/publicsuffix-ruby) for ruby
 * DNSimple [API Access Token](https://support.dnsimple.com/articles/api-access-token/)
-* Your DNSimple account number, you can find it in the URL when visiting a domain or when the API Access Token was issued
+* Your DNSimple account number – you can find it in the URL when visiting a domain, or when the API Access Token was issued.

-## Configure the API client
+## Configuring the API client

 You'll need to interact with the API extensively, so it's a good idea to create an adapter to encapsulate the interaction between your system and our API.